FastComments/fastcomments-integrations/core/README.md

 This will return you a JSON object with two lists: `commands` and `events`.

+For most integrations, you should poll this API continuously (every few seconds) until you receive the SetSetupCompleted event.

+After that, once a day is sufficient.

 If you have any events, you should process them.
 An event may be a new or deleted comment, or maybe a vote applied to a comment.

 For commands, see the next section.